 Once final transcripts are evaluated by the Registrar’s office and the credits are submitted to the RRO registration system, the One-Day Transfer session options will become available.

-for a One-Day session?
-The 30-hour requirement to register for a One-Day session is based on hours earned POST-high school.
+The 24-hour requirement to register for a One-Day session is based on hours earned POST-high school.
 If students are admitted to Texas Tech directly from high school, the Two-Day session is required.
 Although these hours won't meet the Red Raider Orientation requirement, these credits can still be applied toward your degree from Texas Tech University.

 Students and guests may select an early arrive or late departure night for the residence halls in the orientation registration system.
 The fee for extra nights to stay in your assigned residence hall is $19 per night.